 Lindeza.
-It means prettiness in Portuguese.
-And it's the best way to describe what you'll see as you hike through Sintra and into the Douro River Valley.
+It means "loveliness" in Portuguese.
+And it's the best way to describe what you'll see on our Portugal Walking & Hiking Tour.
+Hike through Sintra and into the Douro River Valley.
 Breathtaking natural beauty.
 Green hills rolling down to the dazzling Atlantic coast.
 Moorish castles and pastel palaces.
 Richly colored red wines and the champagne hues of Vinho Verde.
 From Lisbon to Porto.
 Que lindeza.
-What prettiness.
+What loveliness.

 Start Lisbon / End Porto

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 We start our journey in Lisbon, an ancient city experiencing a renaissance | On an epic hike, discover Sintra's fairy-tale landscape and architectural highlights | Follow a trail to Cabo da Roca, a pristine windswept cape and the most westerly spot in mainland Europe | Explore famed Pena Palace on foot and admire its Romantic design during a private tour | Complete a day of hiking with flavorful Portuguese cuisine and wines at our charming hideaway.

 A former 18th-century palace, this elegant old-world hotel offers a resplendent atmosphere and views of the Sintra mountains and the Castle of the Moors.
 Massage services available. (pool)